yevegnytr/modular-backup-tui/README.md

 # modular-backup-tui
-A modular TUI (Dialog based) backup script
+A modular TUI (Dialog based) backup and restore script script.

+Requires `pbzip2` and `pv` for optimal work.